Prevent RPM upgrades to replace configuration files

 With the noreplace parameter, if the config file has been modified, the upgrade process won't replace this file and a new file .rpmnew is made.
 If the config file has not been modified, the file is silently overwritten by the new one.
 Nothing is broken.

-#4 Updated by Jaime Melis almost 6 years ago
+#4 Updated by Jaime Melis about 6 years ago

 - Status changed from New to Closed

 We have discussed this internally, before and after this ticket, and we still think the current %config (without the 'noreplace' option) directive is where we want to be.
 In the upgrade to 4.10.2 the problem was that the year changed in the configuration file headers, and that's where all of the confusion came from.
 In future releases this will not be a problem, we will probably remove the current year from the copyright notice so we don't have to deal with this issue again.

 - OpenNebula configuration files are very complex

 - an automated configuration migrator would be very difficult to prepare, if not impossible

 - so far, relying on the user to do the migration process and having him to manually apply any changes to the configuration files to the new ones

 Admittedly porting the configuration changes to the new releases is a bit of a bother...
 Users have to read the compatibility docs, the upgrade guides, etc. But since OpenNebula is so customizable it's very difficult to solve this problem.

 So, given that we cannot guarantee backwards compatibility for the time being, I'm closing this issue as wontfix, but keep in mind that we are well aware of this problem and we want to solve it.
 We just don't know how, yet :) If you have any further ideas on how to simplify the upgrade process, please re-open the ticket!

 #5 Updated by Edouard Bourguignon about 6 years ago